-- j A record of a public participation session at a meeting shall be included in the minutes of that meeting. - k A person should stand when requesting to speak and when speaking (except when a person has a disability or is likely to suffer discomfort).
-The Chairman may permit an individual to be seated when speaking. - Any person speaking at a meeting shall address his/her comments to the Chairman. - m Only one person is permitted to speak at a time.
-If more than one person wishes to speak, the Chairman shall direct the order of speaking. - n A person may not orally report or comment about a meeting as it takes place if s/he is present at the meeting of the council or its committees but otherwise may: - (i) film, photograph or make an audio recording of a meeting; - (ii) use any other means for enabling persons not present to see or hear proceedings at a meeting as it takes place or later; - (iii) report or comment on the proceedings in writing during or after a meeting or orally report or comment after the meeting. - In accordance with standing order 1(d) above, the press shall be provided reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present - Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairman may in his/her absence be done by, to or before the Vice-Chairman (if any). - q The Chairman, if present, shall preside at a meeting.
-If the Chairman is absent from a meeting, the Vice-Chairman, if present, shall preside.
-If both the Chairman and the Vice-Chairman are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - r Subject to model standing order 1 (x) below, all questions at a meeting shall be decided by a majority of the councillors with voting rights present and voting thereon. - s The Chairman may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his/her casting vote whether or not s/he gave an original vote.
-(See also standing orders 2 (f) and (g) below.) - Unless standing orders provide otherwise, voting on any question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his/her vote for or against that question.
+- k A person should stand when requesting to speak and when speaking (except when a person has a disability or is likely to suffer discomfort or where the Chair has waived this requirement).
+The Chair may permit an individual to be seated when speaking if the general requirement has been waived. - Any person speaking at a meeting shall address their comments to the Chair. - m Only one person is permitted to speak at a time.
+If more than one person wishes to speak, the Chair shall direct the order of speaking. - n A person may not orally report or comment about a meeting as it takes place if they are present at the meeting of the council or its committees but otherwise may: - (i) film, photograph or make an audio recording of a meeting; - (ii) use any other means for enabling persons not present to see or hear proceedings at a meeting as it takes place or later; - (iii) report or comment on the proceedings in writing during or after a meeting or orally report or comment after the meeting. - In accordance with standing order 1(d) above, the press shall be provided reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - p Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair may in their absence be done by, to or before the Vice-Chair (if any). - q The Chair, if present, shall preside at a meeting.
+If the Chair is absent from a meeting, the Vice-Chair, if present, shall preside.
+If both the Chair and the Vice-Chair are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - r Subject to model standing order 1 (x) below, all questions at a meeting shall be decided by a majority of the councillors with voting rights present and voting thereon. - s The Chair may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise their casting vote whether or not they gave an original vote.
+(See also standing orders 2 (f) and (g) below.) - t Unless standing orders provide otherwise, voting on any question shall be by a show of hands.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave their vote for or against that question.
 Such a request shall be made before moving on to the next item of business on the agenda. - u The minutes of a meeting shall include an accurate record of the following: - (i) The date, time and place of the meeting; - (ii) the names of councillors present, apologies submitted and absentees;